Theophonlorperez/climate-data-analysis/README.md

-# 📊 Análise e visualização de dados climáticos em Python (1961–2016)
+# 📊 Climate Data Analysis and Visualization in Python (1961–2016)

-Projeto desenvolvido em **Python** para processar e analisar dados meteorológicos, permitindo:
+Project developed in Python to process and analyze meteorological data, enabling:

-- Filtragem de períodos específicos
+- Filtering of specific time periods
-- Exibição de dados de precipitação, temperatura, umidade e vento
+- Display of precipitation, temperature, humidity, and wind data
-- Identificação do mês/ano mais chuvoso
+- Identification of the wettest month/year
-- Cálculo da média da temperatura mínima (2006–2016)
+- Calculation of the average minimum temperature (2006–2016)
-- Geração de gráficos de temperatura com `matplotlib`
+- Generation of temperature charts using `matplotlib`

-# 👨‍💻 Autor
+# 👨‍💻 Author

-Theo Phonlor Perez — Projeto acadêmico de Lógica e Programação de Computadores
+Theo Phonlor Perez — Academic project for Logic and Computer Programming